 This bustling working-class neighborhood is filled with Ramadan lantern workshops, mechanics and street food.
 It swarms with Tok Toks zipping down narrow lanes, hidden gem cafes and masterpieces of Mamluk architecture.

 It’s also a UNESCO World Heritage Site dating back to the 14th century.
 And it’s packed with medieval Islamic architecture – and some of Egypt’s most beautiful mosques.

 And there’s Khan Khayamia, where the Abbasids once commissioned house-sized tents.
 Today’s artisans sell quilted pillow cases and colorful applique wall hangings.

-Tourists to nearby Khan el-Khalili don’t often stray from the covered street of the Khayamia to explore the remnants of the neighborhood’s glorious past.
-Many consider the area impoverished and rundown.
-And it’s tricky to navigate without a local guide.
+Tourists at nearby Khan el-Khalili don’t often stray from the covered market of the Khayamia to explore the remnants of this neighborhood’s past.
+Many consider the area run down.
+And it’s tricky to navigate without a guide.

-But if you want to walk down Al-Darb Al-Ahmar Street looking for the monuments of its Ayyubid, Mamluk and Ottoman eras, you’d best do it now.
+But if you walk down Al-Darb Al-Ahmar Street and look for the monuments of its Ayyubid, Mamluk and Ottoman eras, you’re in for a treat.

-Activists and restoration officials say the area’s architectural heritage is in danger from thefts at historic mosques and from illegal buildings that tower over the monuments.
-In some cases, historic buildings are demolished to make room for high-rises.
+Activists say the area’s architectural heritage is in danger.
+Historic buildings are being demolished to make room for high-rise apartments.